uma-hive/docs/docs/aws/cli-sso-setup.md

 ### Step 1: Modify AWS config

-Open the AWS CLI configuration file located at `~/.aws/config` and append the following lines at the end of the file:
+Open the AWS CLI configuration file `nano ~/.aws/config` and append the following lines at the end of the file:

 ```mdx title="~/.aws/config"
 [sso-session umahive-sso]